Manage a Business

 Is anything over 40 hours overtime?

-Yes, according to the Fair Labor Standards Act (FLSA), any hours worked over 40 hours per week is considered overtime.
-Overtime hours must be paid time and a half, which means at least 1.5 times the employee’s normal pay rate.
+Yes, according to the Fair Labor Standards Act (FLSA), any hours worked over 40 hours per week are considered overtime (for non-exempt employees).
+And remember, overtime rates are 1.5 times the employee’s normal pay rate.

 Is PTO included in total hours worked?

 No, PTO is not included in total hours worked because PTO hours aren’t considered hours worked.
-Whether or not employees are paid for vacation time, sick leave, or personal days, they aren’t expected to perform work tasks while away, which means their time off doesn’t count toward the total hours worked.
+Whether or not employees are paid for vacation time, sick leave, or personal days, they aren’t expected to perform work tasks while away, so it doesn’t count toward the total hours worked.

 Does PTO count as overtime in California?

 No, PTO doesn’t count as overtime in California.
-California follows the same standards as stated in the Fair Labor Standards Act.
-However, California defines overtime as more than eight hours worked in one day, or more than 40 hours per week.
+California defines overtime as more than eight hours worked in one day, or more than 40 hours per week.

 Homebase makes payroll painless.